 Prepare your “crust” by pulsing the Oreos (cream and all!) in a blender/small food processor and pulse until you have a coarse powder.
 Set aside.
 Place the frozen berries into a large bowl with 2 tbsp of sugar and allow to thaw.
 The sugar will allow the berries to release their juices and create a sort of “syrup” that will be the flavor base for this dessert.
 When the berries are mostly thawed, use a hand blender to puree well (if some slightly frozen bits remain, that’s okay).

-In another bowl, use an electric mixer to whip the chevre and remaining 2 T until it becomes smooth, with an almost frosting-like consistency.
-Add 4 T of the berry puree and mix into the chevre until it becomes a light pinkish mauve in color.
-Add more if desired but be careful not to add to much so that you don’t end up with a runny cheesecake base.
+In another bowl, use an electric mixer to whip the chevre and the remaining 2 tbsp until it becomes smooth, with an almost frosting-like consistency.
+Add 4 tbsp of the berry puree and mix into the chevre until it becomes a light pinkish mauve in color.
+Add more if desired but be careful not to add too much so that you don’t end up with a runny cheesecake base.

-Assemble several shot glasses together (or small juice glasses if that’s all you have, though these will be larger desserts) and add about 1 t cookie crust on the bottom of each glass.
-Add about 1 T cheesecake filling, another layer of cookie crust, then 1 t berry puree, and so on and so forth until you have filled each glass.
+Assemble several shot glasses together (or small juice glasses if that’s all you have, though these will be larger desserts) and add about 1 tbsp cookie crust on the bottom of each glass.
+Add about 1 tbsp cheesecake filling, another layer of cookie crust, then 1 tbsp berry puree, and so on and so forth until you have filled each glass.
 Your last layer should be of the cheesecake mix so that you can dust a nice sprinkle of cookie crust on top for a nice contrast.
 Chill in the fridge for about an hour before serving, and enjoy!